sunnysihao/xtreme1/README.md

 #### Query specific data

-You can use this method to query specific data by passing a 'data_id' parameter.
+A method for querying specific data by passing a 'data_id' parameter.

 Unlike the 'query_data_under_dataset()' method, this method returns all queried data at a time.